luismmolina/flow-kanban/README.md

 ## Usage

-- Click the pencil on a card to edit details.
+- Edit: Click any card to open the details sheet.
+On touch, tap the card.
-- Move cards by swiping horizontally on touch devices, or use the left/right arrow buttons on each card (desktop).
+- Move: Drag and drop cards between columns (desktop) or swipe horizontally (touch).
+WIP limits block drops when a column is full.
-- WIP limits block moves when a target column is full.
+- Quick add: Use the "+ Add" button in any column header, or the floating + button.

 ## Project Structure